Skip to main content

 1. Refer to IRM 21.5.3.4.6.1, Disallowance and Partial Disallowance Procedures.

-The amended return/claim lacks enough information or documentation to properly consider the items, and the case must be Rejected/No Considered.
+The amended return/claim lacks the forms, schedules, and/or worksheets to properly consider the items, and the case must be Rejected/No Considered.

 Caution: